Health-Education-England/tis-trainee-ui/README.md

 Full Tech and Architecture are described elsewhere.
 The front-end uses REST interaction with the back-end service(s).

 [Next.js](https://nextjs.org/) is used to build the app.
 It is now the industry standard for building an enterprise-level React applications.
-It gives lots of out-the-box features such as code-splitting and build optimization and allows full control over the underlying configuration.It will also allow for SSR as and when we decide (which can be on a component-by-component basis) which will improve UX.
+It gives lots of out-the-box features such as code-splitting and build optimization and allows full control over the underlying configuration.
+It will also allow for SSR as and when we decide (which can be on a component-by-component basis) which will improve UX.
 We are currently in the process of migrating fully to Next.js so the app is still a SPA.
 The app is written in [TypeScript](https://www.typescriptlang.org/) using the [React](https://reactjs.org/) library.